ngaskill/liferay-docs/develop/tutorials/articles/services/using-soap-web-services.markdown

     User groups for user 10196 ...
         MyUserGroup

-The output tells us the user had no groups, but was added to UserGroup `MyUserGroup`.
+The output shows that the user had no groups, but was added to UserGroup `MyUserGroup`.

 You might be thinking, "But an error was thrown!
 I did something wrong!"
 Yes, an error was thrown (`java.rmi.RemoteException:`), but you're sitting here as cool as an ice cream sandwich all the same.
 The exception was thrown simply because the `UserGroup` check was invoked before the `UserGroup` was created.
 Because the very next line of the output says `Added user group named...`, you're okay.
 Don't worry, be happy!

 Here are a few things to note about this example: